top of page

 Legacy & Impact

 For the Figueiredo-Moreno series, UFC 270 was the third of four bouts.
-The series ledger after UFC 270 was 1-1-1; the fourth fight at UFC 283 in January 2023 (Moreno TKO R3) made the final 2-1-1 Moreno.
+The fourth fight at UFC 283 in January 2023 (Moreno TKO R3) made the final 2-1-1 Moreno.
 The four-fight series remains the longest championship rivalry in UFC flyweight history.

 FAQ